twisted/twisted/docs/security.rst

 We take security very seriously.
 Your input and feedback on our security is always appreciated.

-You can report a security issue by creating `a security advisory using the GitHub UI <https://github.com/twisted/twisted/security/advisories/new>`_.

-You can also send urgent or sensitive reports directly to security@twistedmatrix.com
+You can send urgent or sensitive reports directly to security@twistedmatrix.com

 You may use our public key (below) to keep your message safe.
 Provide us with a secure way to respond.